umarhassan-mitodl/6.805-fall-2005/content/pages/readings/read_tlp3.md

 "Intellectual Property and the National Information Infrastructure."
 The report of the Working Group on Intellectual Property Rights.
 September 5, 1995 This is a massive document (250 pages plus appendices and over 500 footnotes), but it is worth at least skimming, because it gives a comprehensive (critics say biased) overview of copyright, patent, trademark, and trade secret law, with special emphasis on the implications of networks and digital technology.

 - {{< anchor "samuelson" >}}{{< /anchor >}}Samuelson, Pamela.
 "The Copyright Grab." *Wired*, no. 4.01, January 1996.
 As the title suggests, this article severely criticizes the White Paper as an erosion of fair use.
-- {{< anchor "litman" >}}{{< /anchor >}}Jessica Litman. "[Revising Copyright Law for the Information Age](http://www-personal.umich.edu/~jdlitman/papers/revising.htm)."
+- {{< anchor "litman" >}}{{< /anchor >}}Jessica Litman. "{{% resource_link "4224a1cc-5a7a-4e88-84d4-953255994043" "Revising Copyright Law for the Information Age" %}}."
 75 *Oregon Law Review* 19 (1996) This article critiques the White Paper, but more importantly, it argues that digital technology has made "reproduction" untenable as a basis for copyright law.
 - ———.
 "Copyright Noncompliance (or why we can't "Just say yes" to licensing)."
 29 *New York University Journal of International Law & Policy* (forthcoming, 1997).
 Here Litman builds on her criticism of the White Paper to emphasize how Internet has upset the traditional balances in copyright law: "The trouble with the \[White Paper's\] plan is that the only people who appear to actually believe that the current copyright rules apply as writ to every person on the planet are members of the copyright bar."
 - Fujita, Anne K. "The Great Internet Panic: How Digitization is Deforming Copyright Law."
 2 J. TECH.
 L. & POL'Y 1, (1996).
 This is another study of the White Paper and copyright law, with an emphasis on how the Internet is upsetting the traditional balances.
 - Lutzker, Arnold P. "Commerce Department's White Paper on National and Global Information Infrastructure."
 September 20, 1995.
 This is a review and analysis of White Paper, commissioned by the Association of Research Libraries, the American Library Association, the American Association of Law Libraries, the Medical Library Association, and the Special Libraries Association.